benjaminion/upgrading-ethereum-book/README.md

 11.4.1
 ```

-You'll also need a working `perl` installed at _/usr/bin/perl_ so that the build can preprocess the book document.
+You'll need a working `perl` installed at _/usr/bin/perl_ to run the pre-build checks.

 ### Pre-build checks

 I've implemented a heap of pre-build checks for linting and spelling issues.
 You can run them standalone with `npm run check`, and they also run as a first step in the build process, though a failure will not stop the build.

-To cause Git commits to halt when these checks fail, add the following symlink:
+To cause Git commits to halt when trying to commit `src/book.md` while these checks are failing, add the following symlink:

 ```
 (cd .git/hooks; ln -s ../../bin/util/git-pre-commit-hook.sh pre-commit)